Communication apprehension: Context anxiety

 Context anxiety triggers communication apprehension due to a specific context.
-This is considered a psychological response caused by a specific context but not necessarily on others; a person can have no problem talking to their best friend but can get anxiety while talking in front of a class.
+This is considered a psychological response caused by a specific context but not necessarily on others; a person can have no problem talking to their best friend but can experience anxiety while talking in front of a class.
 The most known example for context anxiety is public speaking; almost 70% of students have a certain level of communication apprehension triggered by public speaking.
-There are other contexts that can create a similar response such as speaking in front of class, small group discussions, or meetings.
+There are other contexts that can create a similar response, such as speaking in a class, small group discussion, or meeting.

 Audience anxiety

 Audience anxiety is when a specific individual or group of people creates a problem on communication, or a reverse reaction.
 For some people, anxiety can be caused by familiar peers, while for others it can be caused by unfamiliar faces.
-At the beginning of a speech class, the students tend to be fearful since they see new faces which increases the levels of communication apprehension.
-However, once the students get to know each other they feel comfortable; decreasing or eliminating their levels of apprehension.
+At the beginning of a speech class, the students tend to be fearful since they see new faces, which increase the levels of communication apprehension.
+However, once the students get to know each other they feel comfortable, decreasing or eliminating their levels of apprehension.

 Situation anxiety

 Situational anxiety is a psychological reaction of a person due to a specific situation that may not have any relation with the person or context.
 This anxiety is triggered by a special combination of audience and context that involves different dimensions and creates a unique scenario.
-For an example, on a first date a person may not have communication apprehension; however, the situation of being with a person that they have feelings for, on a new environment, and being the first time they experience this situation, can increase the stress levels and create communication apprehension.
+For an example, on a first date a person may not have communication apprehension; however, the situation of being with a person that they have feelings for, in a new environment, in the first time they have experienced the situation, can increase stress levels and create communication apprehension.